The Future of Evangelicalism

 Edited by Jessica Schroeder and Andrea Weyand

-In a cultural context in which the term “evangelical” has become stigmatized, it’s no surprise that the notion of “evangelicalism” is often confusion and polarizing.
+In a cultural context in which the term “evangelical” has become stigmatized, it’s no surprise that the notion of “evangelicalism” is often confusing and polarizing.
 Moreover, given the increasing secularization of the United States in particular, much is shaping the movement.
 How are we to interpret the movement and live into what it means to be evangelicals?
 Here we ask Dr. Walter Kim, president of the National Association of Evangelicals, about the current climate of evangelicalism.
 Despite the discouragement many may feel regarding political, societal tensions, concerns related to diversity, and so forth, Dr. Kim offers a perspective filled with hope for both the individual and the Church at large.

 Denver Seminary: What core issues are shaping the evangelical movement?

 Dr. Walter Kim: Evangelicalism is not a single experience or uniform group of people.
 There is a theological core that evangelicals share, but after that there is a set of issues that speak to the diversity within evangelicalism.
 And that’s going to be very important for the future.